-No one is immune to the current risk environment.
-Different types of organizations experienced a perceived increase in the volume and complexities of risks, with large organizations and not-for-profits reporting the highest level of increase in the volume and complexity of risks.
+• No one is immune to the current risk environment.
+Different types of organizations experienced a perceived high level in the volume and complexity of risks, with public companies reporting the highest level of increase in the volume and complexity of risks.